michael2221807/React-Pokemon-Trainer-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## The app is currently host on http://localhost:3000/ And it is the Login Page
+## The app is currently host on http://localhost:3000/Home and the main page is at http://localhost:3000/Login

 ## Available Scripts